jvanbockryck/nem-catapult-metadata-proposal/README.md

 ![new mosaic for e-tokenwhitelist oracle](images/part2-step4.png)

+### Note on using oracles for public documentation
+Public documentation will be required for security tokens, as this will **avoid information asymetry**, to provide all (potential) stakeholder with the same information about the (security) token.

+In that case, the public information can also be published via the oracle mechanism described above, but without encryption on the documentation.
+The oracle account holder can then proof ownership - and accountability - of the public documentation.

+For these purposes, NEM could issue the following metadata properties:
+>* **"nem:isTokenDocumentation"**: Boolean (set to "true) to indicate the oracle provides token documentation
+>* **"nem:tokenDocumentationEndpoint"**: URL to public documention about the token

-## Second example extension for LocalWind: Exchange e-token to e-euro with validator approval
+## Second example extension for LocalWind: Exchange e-token to e-euro with validator/controller approval
-The example can be further developed in which an extra series of steps are added to the workflow that **convert the e-token to an e-euro, including the approval of an external validator.**
+The example can be further developed in which an extra series of steps are added to the workflow that **convert the e-token to an e-euro, including the approval - or rejection - of an external validator/controller.**
+Off course this would be the same for any other non-cryptocurrency.

 The release of an e-euro would include:
 * The exchange rate that the issuer - electricity company - agrees on